JMBurley/interview/data-scientist.md

 # Interview - Data Scientist

-Please compose a data story for each of the following sections.
-A good balance of prose and visualization would be awesome.
+Please process and analyze the following data and compose a data story for each of the following sections.
+A good balance of documented code, visualization, and clarifiying prose is desired.

 ## Semantic Scholar